 Just bought an electric vehicle like a Tesla and need to give it a good wash?
 Relax, there’s nothing to worry about from a safety standpoint.
 There are some things you should know if you’re new to the game, so keep reading.

 While electricity and water don’t mix, electric vehicle batteries in vehicles like Teslas contain an IP67 rating, making them safe even when submerged in water up to one meter.
-This rating you can read more about here; it means a vehicle be submerged up to a meter in height for up to 30 minutes.
+This rating you can read more about here; it means a vehicle can be submerged up to a meter in height for up to 30 minutes.
 Some EV vehicles I’ve seen even contain IP68 rating, less common in the commercial market at the time of this post.

 An EV vehicle’s IP rating is a standard that manufacturers must adhere to that ensures dust and water resistance.